idattijo4code/BloodBank/README.md

 # Database Snapshot
-Follow this link: https://github.com/imShakil/BloodBank/wiki/Database-Snapshots (This project can be used for any educational purpose and can be changed or modified in need.<br><b> A star will be appriciated if you think it might be helpful.</b>)<br>
+Follow this link: https://github.com/imShakil/BloodBank/wiki/Database-Snapshots (This project can be used for any educational purpose and can be changed or modified in need.<br><b> A star will be appreciated if you think it might be helpful.</b>)<br>

 # Changing Database and Package Name
 I got so many mails on about 'How to change Database link and Package Name'.
 So, Who has queries can watch this video: https://www.youtube.com/watch?v=nAzAo7shGKQ&ab_channel=AnubhavAnand